tez-capital/docs.tez.capital_content/en/getting-started/ledger-vs-tezsign.md

 **Setup guide:** [Baking with TezSign](/tezbake/tutorials/baking-with-tezsign/)

+After generating keys on TezSign, back up the `tezsign` folder from the Linux-only `data` partition.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).

 ## Ledger

 Ledger hardware wallets (Nano S Plus, Nano X) can still be used for baking, but are no longer the recommended option for new bakers.